Study: The brain food that will make your kids smarter and healthier

-This amazing brain food, when given to kids at least once a week, can make them smarter and sleep better, says this study!
+Fish, when given to kids at least once a week, can make them smarter, healthier and sleep better, says this study!

 Fish is a good source of protein and “healthy” fat.